smokephisticated/smokephisticated/pages/bowls/bowls.md

 * Ships with metal screens - This piece works much better with a screen sitting in the bowl.
 Pick up a few extras and save yourself from having to spit out ash and herb later.
 Select the 15.9 mm size for the best fit: [Screens](https://www.grasscity.com/us_en/steel-screens-various-sizes-100x.html){:target="_blank"}

-& as you've hopefully noticed, this piece isn't actually *large*, but rather the larger version of itself.
+& as you may have noticed, this piece isn't actually *large*, but rather the larger version of itself.
 See the even smaller [small shabong](http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/small-glass-shabong.html){:target="_blank"}

 ---